 Design and Technology is the study of the design, manufacture and evaluation of the products we interact with, our built environment and the clothes we wear.
-To reflect this, you will choose one of the following two pathways for your design and make project:
+To reflect this, you will choose one course to study related to your career aspirations.

 - Product Design/Architectural Modelling